FlowingCode/TwinColGridAddon/README.md

 ## Features

 TwinColGrid is built upon the same idea of TwinColSelect component, but using grid instead of select.
-It provides a multiple selection component that shows two lists side by side, with the left column containing unselected items and the right column the selected items.
+It provides a multiple selection component that shows two grids side by side.
+Left grid contains unselected items and the right grid the selected items.
 The user can select items from the list on the left and click on the ">" button to move them to the list on the right.
 Items can be deselected by selecting them in the right list and clicking on the "<" button.
+Component also supports drag and drop between grids.

 This add-on is a server-side-only component, so there's no need to recompile the widgetset.